MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/display-samples.md

 ### <span id="display_samples"></span><span id="DISPLAY_SAMPLES"></span>

 Starting with Windows 8, [samples are available for download](https://go.microsoft.com/fwlink/p/?LinkId=618052) from the Hardware Dev Center.
-For Windows 7 and earlier, samples and documentation were included in the Windows Driver Kit (WDK) or Driver Development Kit (DDK).
+For Windows 7 and earlier, samples and documentation were included in the Windows Driver Kit (WDK).

 <table>
 <colgroup>